-2.2 Pursuant to s656A of the Law, the Panel can review decisions1 of ASIC made at any time under s655A, and decisions made during a bid under s673.
-This function was previously performed by the Administrative Appeals Tribunal (Tribunal).
+2.2 Pursuant to section 656A of the Corporations Act 2001 (Cth) (Corporations Act)1, the Panel can review decisions2 of ASIC made at any time under section 655A, and decisions made during a bid under section 673.
+This function was previously performed by the Administrative Appeals Tribunal (AAT).
 The rules regarding the review of decisions are well established and are set out below.